 CPU was overclocked to 4.8GHz at 1.28V.
-This i7 8700k runs way hotter and due to the warranty concern, we have not yet delided the chip.
-3 runs of RealBench were made with overclocked chip each with the interval of minimum 30 minutes to let the CPU cool down before the next run.
+This i7 8700k runs way hot and due to the warranty concern, we have not yet delided the chip.
+3 runs of RealBench were made with overclocked chip each of 60 minutes duration with the interval of 15 minutes to let the CPU cool down before the next run.
 The average of each run is obtained and the maximum value is mentioned on the graph as a worst case possible scenario.
 Fans were made to run at 100% of their rated speeds across all tests.

 We are using Noctua NT-H1 to test all coolers.
 This helps to ensure the standardization of the testing by mitigating any possible performance effect that can be had with the bundled thermal paste with the cooler.
 Microsoft Windows 10 x64 is used.

 Let’s take a look at the performance graphs.